 Terms of Office

 Division and Adjunct Senators shall serve for terms of two years beginning one week prior to the start of fall semester of the calendar year of the election.
-The terms shall be arranged so that one of the Senators from each division shall be elected each year.
+The terms shall be arranged so that one of the Senators from each Senate Division shall be elected each year.

 Junior Senators